NaoiseGaffney/BookRepository/README.md

 The CSS is short as most of the layout and styling of the Book Repository is handled using Materialize 1.0.0.

-style.css ensures a consistent use of the UX Design and Colopur Scheme, and consists of the following main sections:
+style.css ensures a consistent use of the UX Design and Colour Scheme, and consists of the following main sections:

-* Main Styling and Layout: resetting values and the main styling, configuring the background image, importing the Google Font Raleway, configuring the link (<a href...) colour, andthe pagination style.
+* Main Styling and Layout: resetting values and the main styling, configuring the background image, importing the Google Font Raleway, configuring the link (<a href...) colour, and the pagination style.
 * Navigation Bar, Hamburger-bar, and Fixed Footer Styling and Layout: consistent styling in accordance with the UX Design of the navigation and footer elements.
 * Modal Colour Schemes to match the Book Repository UX Design.
 * Message Chips (Flask, MaterializeCSS 1.0.0, custom CSS 3, and a JS Timeout function = Flask Flash Messages).